 There are more details involved in what and when the new directors have to do, but I'm out of room--write for details.

-()It is also possible but not practical to amend the constitution to specify so and so is no longer a director.
-In addition there is a really nasty bomb I'll let Don find. -o0oTHE PREDECESSORS OF THE SAURE'S, THE FORCE AND OTHER CONJECTURES by
+() It is also possible but not practical to amend the constitution to specify so and so is no longer a director.
+In addition there is a really nasty bemb I'll let Don find. -o0oby

 Dennis Jarog